StackZero

 Conclusion

-At this point we have all that we need, and we can test it with this simple commands:
+At this point, we have all that we need, and we can test it with these simple commands:

 python3 xor_file.py 88 in.txt out.txt